 Increasing Tongue or Cheek Pain After an Extraction

-If pain suddenly worsens several days following an extraction, you may have dry socket, which occurs when a blood clot doesn’t form or is dislodged after an extraction.
+If pain suddenly worsens several days following an extraction, you may have what is called “dry socket,” which occurs when a blood clot doesn’t form or is dislodged after an extraction.
 Without the clot, your nerve endings and bone near the extraction site are exposed to air, food, and liquids, causing significant pain.

 To help relieve the pain, your dentist may place a medicated dressing in the socket.
 You might need to change the dressing daily or every two days, or you may get a dressing that stays in and dissolves over time.
 Your dentist might also prescribe you antibiotics or pain medication.